pedroalmeid/vikinggamingsite-clone/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Creative Commons Legal Code.
 See `LICENSE` for more information.

 ## Contact